EPR Textiles What you need to know

 FAQs

-Textile Extended Producer Responsibility (EPR) is already in effect in several regions around the world.
-Textile EPR is already in place in four countries: France, Netherlands, Hungary, and Latvia.
+Textiles EPR is already in place in four countries: France, Netherlands, Hungary, and Latvia.
 Other EU nations are progressing towards compliance under the European Commission’s broader circular economy agenda.

-Across the Atlantic, momentum is building in the United States.
-While national legislation isn’t yet in place, several states are taking action.
-New York has proposed a fashion sustainability and social accountability act, while California and Oregon are exploring EPR policies for textiles as part of their wider focus on circular materials management.
-These state-led initiatives mark a growing shift towards producer responsibility and are paving the way for broader adoption across North America.
+New York has proposed a fashion sustainability and social accountability act, while California and Oregon are exploring EPR policies for textiles as part of their wider focus on circular materials management for waste and recycling processes in fashion companies and other industry sectors.

 Our global reach